nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

 ## Apps

-*Mosh (paraphrased): "Each Django app is just a collection of apps, each providing several functionalities."*
+> *"Each Django app is just a collection of apps, each providing several functionalities."*
+>
+> -- <cite>Mosh (paraphrase mine)</cite>

-Django breaks down a large web-app into smaller apps (or Python modules) in an object oriented way.
+Django breaks down a large web app into subapps using object oriented programming.
 Going back to what I learnt about SOLID principles, I can apply the 'S' for 'Single-reponsibility principle' here.
-Say we still want to create an E-Commerce web app, then I should have one app to handles the responsibility for seperate tasks.
+Say we still want to create an E-Commerce web app.
+Then, I should have an app to handle the various tasks you'd expect when shopping online, such as:

 * **Customers:** Handles customers data.